The Supplemental Nutrition Assistance Program (SNAP) is the name for what was formerly known as the federal Food Stamp Program, as of October 1, 2008.

 We also adjust isolated extreme values so that they are compatible with long-term trends.
 Outliers often result from special SNAP benefits issuance in response to natural disasters.
 These special programs relax the usual eligibility criteria for a short period of time.
 We remove these additional recipients with the adjustments.

-In Alaska and Hawaii, we also remove the additional recipients resulting from more lenient eligibility requirements in Alaska and Hawaii.
+In Alaska and Hawaii, we also remove the additional recipients resulting from more lenient SNAP eligibility requirements in Alaska and Hawaii.
 We obtain estimates of the number of recipients in these states who would not be eligible in the continental United States from the "SNAP Household Characteristics" survey of the USDA/FNS.

-Go to the Supplemental Nutrition Assistance Program at the USDA for more information.
+You can visit the Supplemental Nutrition Assistance Program at the USDA for more information.